31 March incident: Mutiny

-Early on the morning of 13 April, troops of the fourth Avcı regiment based at the Tashkishla barracks mutinied, locking up their officers and marching onto the streets to call for the reinstatement of Sharia and for the CUP to be disbanded.
-Religious students joined the mutinying soldiers outside the Sultan Ahmed Mosque, before marching to the Parliament building.
+Early on the morning of 13 April, troops of the fourth Avcı regiment based at the Taşkışla barracks mutinied, locking up their officers and marching onto the streets to call for the reinstatement of Sharia and for the CUP to be disbanded.
+Religious students joined the mutinying soldiers outside the Sultan Ahmed Mosque, before marching to the parliamentary building.
 Hilmi Pasha's government was in a state of confusion, and fearful of the repercussions of ordering remaining loyal troops against the protestors, it sent the Chief of Police instead to hear the crowd's requests.
 Six demands were prepared by the spokesmen of the mutineering soldiers: the return of Sharia law, the banishment of some CUP parliamentarians from Constantinople, the replacement of Ahmed Rıza (the CUP President of the Chamber of Deputies), the replacement of some CUP officers and the removal of the Grand Vizier along with the Ministers of War and Navy.
 By the afternoon the government's authority in the capital had collapsed, and faced with this ultimatum Hilmi Pasha and his cabinet resigned.
 The Sultan swiftly appointed Ahmet Tevfik Pasha as grand vizier.

 Marshal Ethem Pasha, the War Minister of the new cabinet went to see the troops at Meydanı, gave them praise and told them that their requests would be fulfilled.
 The victory was celebrated by the soldiers and religious students.
-During the revolt, the CUP was targeted in a pogrom with protestors killing 20 people, mainly army officers, and two parliamentarians mistaken for Ahmet Rıza and Hüseyin Cahit (Yalçin), the editor of the CUP newspaper Tanin.
-Protestors also burned a few CUP offices such as those belonging to Tanin.
+During the revolt, the CUP was targeted in a pogrom with protestors killing 20 people, mainly army officers.
+Latakia deputy Emir Arslan Bey was lynched for being mistaken for Hüseyin Cahit (Yalçin), the editor of the CUP newspaper Tanin.
+Justice Minister Nazım Pasha (no relation to the War Minister Nazım Pasha) met a similar fate, for being mistaken for Ahmet Rıza.
+Protestors also burned a few CUP offices such as those belonging to Tanin and Şura-yı Ümmet.